mpytlik-intel/edge-ai-libraries/microservices/dlstreamer-pipeline-server/docs/user-guide/how-to-build-from-source.md

     source .env # sometimes this is needed as docker compose doesn't always pick up the necessary env variables docker compose build
     ```

+    The docker image of DL Streamer Pipeline Server is now built (based on the .env changes done above) and available for you to run.

 ---

-2. Once the build is complete, list the docker images
-    ```sh
-    docker image ls
-    ```
-Based on the `.env` file changes done above, verify that the appropriate image from the following is present in the system after the build is successful
-- `intel/dlstreamer-pipeline-server:<latest-version-number>-ubuntu22`
-- `intel/dlstreamer-pipeline-server:<latest-version-number>-ubuntu24`
-- `intel/dlstreamer-pipeline-server:<latest-version-number>-extended-ubuntu22`
-- `intel/dlstreamer-pipeline-server:<latest-version-number>-extended-ubuntu24`

----

-3. Run the below command to start the container
+2. Run the below command to start the container
     ```sh
     docker compose up
     ```